EMERGENCY AND DISASTER PREP

 Emergencies come in many forms and may require anything from a brief absence from your home to a permanent evacuation.
 The best thing you can do for yourself and your pets is to be prepared.

-Arrange a safe haven for your pets in the event of an evacuation.
+There are many options for your pets in the event of an evacuation.
 DO NOT LEAVE YOUR PETS BEHIND.
-Remember, if it isn’t safe for you, it isn’t safe for your pets.
-They may become trapped or escape and be exposed to numerous life-threatening hazards.
-Note that not all Red Cross disaster shelters accept pets, so it is imperative that you have determined where you will bring your pets ahead of time:
+Remember, if it isn’t safe for you, it isn’t safe for your them.
+They may become trapped or escape and be exposed to numerous life-threatening hazards such as breaking windows, flying debris and falling buildings.
+Note that not all human disaster shelters accept pets, so it is imperative that you have determined where you will bring your pets ahead of time.

 - Contact your veterinarian for a list of preferred boarding kennels and facilities.